MICHIGAN COINS FOR

 LEGOLAND

-DISCOVERY CENTER Great Lakes Crossing,
+DISCOVERY CENTER Great Lakes Crossing, Auburn Hills, Michigan New

-Auburn Hills, Michigan New machine added when this indoor amusement attraction
+machine added when this indoor amusement attraction opened on March 25,

-of 4 designs – as usual, rolled on pre-1982 copper cents.
-The machine was located in the store, but has been moved to
+was located in the store, but has been moved to the amusement area where an

-the amusement area where an admission fee must be paid for entry.
-FOR OTHER
+admission fee must be paid for entry.
+FOR OTHER LEGOLAND LOCATIONS: |

 DIXBORO

-GENERAL STORE Dixboro/Plymouth, Michigan A single coin from this circa-1840 general store. |
+single coin from this circa-1840 general store. |

 NANKIN MILLS

-INTERPRETIVE CENTER Westland, Michigan Complete
+INTERPRETIVE CENTER Westland,

-set of 4 copper cents from this county park.
+copper cents from this county park.

 All the coins rolls lightly short, typically cutting off the dots at